-Select the questions you'd like to ask.
-For compaining of abildren How does Nplate® work?
+Select the questions you a like to ask.
+For caregivers of children How does Nplate® work?
 For caregivers of children How well has Nplate® worked for others?
 You may have questions about Nplate® for children.
 Below are some additional questions you can ask your child's doctor: How long before Nplate® starts working?
 How does Nplate® work in children?
 What are the most common side effects?
-What activities can my child do while on this treatment?
-How will I receive Nplate®? - on this treatment?
+What activities can my child do How will I receive Nplate®? while on this treatment?
 Does Nplate® reduce the risk of How can I get help paying for Nplate®? bleeding in children?
 Are there any foods or medicines we need to avoid?